Come Morning (film): Critical response

 At the 2012 Austin Film Festival, Come Morning received generally good reviews.
 Austin Fusion Magazine said the film was "a subtle yet profound emotional roller coaster that will pull on your heart strings and unsettle your reasonings".
-KUT, Austin's NPR member station, said, "It’s an intense trip through the darkness of the woods and the soul, with phenomenal performances from a cast of unknowns and breathtaking cinematography".
+KUT, Austin's NPR member station, said, "It's an intense trip through the darkness of the woods and the soul, with phenomenal performances from a cast of unknowns and breathtaking cinematography".

-After screenings at the Oxford Film Festival in February 2013, WeGotThisCovered.com called it "a film that is far more than entertainment – it’s a piece of art itself".
 Come Morning went on to win a special jury award for cinematography at the festival that year.
 Since then, the film has been praised by FilmThreat, Blu-Ray.com, Film School Rejects, Rogue Cinema, The Arkansas Democrat Gazette and many more.

 The film won Best of Fest award at the 2014 Charles B. Pierce Film Festival.

 Publicity

-KQ102.3 did an on-air interview in October 2011 before the crew started shooting, with Sims, Zac Heath, Thomas Moore, Maurice Mejia, and Richard Ledbetter.
+In October 2011, KQ102.3FM did an on-air interview with Sims, producer Zac Heath, and actors Thomas Moore, Maurice Mejia, and Richard Ledbetter.

 In February 2012, Arkansas Life, a publication of the Arkansas Democrat-Gazette, featured the film Come Morning in their Arkansas Artists edition.
-SEARK Today highlighted this film in addition to Jeff Nichols's film Mud, as noteworthy productions of 2011.
+SEARK Today highlighted this film in addition to Jeff Nichols's Mud, as noteworthy productions of 2011.

-On November 29, 2012, Sims and Come Morning were prominently featured on MPAA's website, TheCredits.org, in an article about rising filmmakers on the festival circuit.
+On November 29, 2012, Sims and Come Morning were prominently featured on the MPAA's TheCredits.org in an article about rising filmmakers on the festival circuit.

-In February 2013, Alexander Lowe of WeGotThisCovered.com interviewed director Sims at the Oxford Film Festival.
-The interview was featured on the website's March 2013 update.

 The film has been featured in @Urban Magazine, Blu-Ray.com, AMFM Magazine, Sync Weekly, Ozarks at Large on NPR, P3 Update, SEA Life Magazine, SEARK Today, Revel@Conway, and on multiple occasions, The Cleveland County Herald.